 The answer is simple:

 1) Don’t buy a bad house.
 (Read – 9 Kisses of Death of Resale – How to Avoid Buying a Bad House)

 2) Buy land in a good location.

-From our analysis, a “good location” primarily is defined as:
+From our analysis, a “good location” where to buy real estate in Houston, is primarily defined as:

 1) Zoned to top-ranked schools.